-- Having unpacked all the fuel-bed components proceed with placing the rear matrix pieces centrally and to the rear of the burner tray ensuring that it touches the ceramic fire-back (see Figure 31). - 2.
-Place the middle matrix pieces onto the burner board so that they key into the triangular depression on the board (see Figure 31). - 3.
+- Having unpacked all the fuel-bed components proceed with placing the rear matrix pieces centrally and to the rear of the burner tray ensuring that it touches the ceramic fire-back (see Figure 31). - Place the middle matrix pieces onto the burner board so that they key into the triangular depression on the board (see Figure 31). - 3.
 Insert the front fuel spike between the board and the front of the metal tray (see Figure 31). - 4.
-Insert the J & E pebbles centrally onto the spikes and place the B, C & D pebbles on the middle matrix ensuring the same orientation as shown in Figure 32.
+Insert the J & E pebbles centrally onto the spikes and place the B pebbles on the middle matrix ensuring the same orientation as shown in Figure 32. - 5.
+Place the G and E driftwood pieces as shown in Figure 33 then place the B and A pebbles (G driftwood is not marked).

-- Place the G and E driftwood pieces as shown in Figure 33 then place the C and D pebbles (G driftwood is not marked). - 6.
-Next place the B, J & K driftwood pieces as in Figure 34. - 7.
-Continue laying the pebbles and the driftwood pieces as shown in Figure 35 and Figure 36. - After the appliance has been allowed to warm up, small adjustments (using a small pair of tongs) may be made to the top layer to achieve the desired flame picture. - It is recommended that the pebbles and driftwood be left alone once the desired flame pattern has been achieved.
+- 6. Next place the two J driftwood pieces and the K, D and C pebbles as in Figure 34. - 7.
+Continue laying the driftwood pieces and the pebbles as shown in Figure 35 to Figure 37. - 8.
+After the appliance has been allowed to warm up, small adjustments (using a small pair of tongs) may be made to the top layer to achieve the desired flame picture. - 9.
+It is recommended that the pebbles and driftwood be left alone once the desired flame pattern has been achieved.
 Constant moving of the pebbles and driftwood causes them to disintegrate and/or cause discolouration.